chrishunt11/Sales-Prediction-Model/README.md

 - After visualizing the average sales per Outlet Type, Supermarket Type 3 had the greatest average sale.
 A retailor might want to look into this and could look to sell products in more Supermarket Type 3 stores.

 Model Performace
 - Overall, the best model is definitely the tuned Random Forest Regressor Model.
-The model is a little over fit, but by far it outperformed the linear regression model.
+The model is a moderatetly over fit, but it by far it outperformed the Linear Regression Model and the Bagged Tree Regressor Model.

 ## Limitations & Next Steps

 - From here, a student could use the insights from the visuals on how to increase the Sales and could look for more correlations within the data.
-- A student could go more in depth on which items are in most Outlet stores and potientially be able to find a correlation between products sold at certain stores.
+- A student could go more in depth on which items are in sold most in each Outlet store type and potientially be able to find a correlation between products sold at certain stores.

 ### For further information